 8. Korean Red Ginseng

 This is another Asian plant that has a long history of use in traditional medicine, mostly being used to treat erectile dysfunction.
 It can also help increase alertness, cold prevention and reduce heart disease issues.
-When it comes to ED, we have a meta-analysis from 2018 that outlines its effectiveness in treating this particular condition.
+When it comes to ED, we have a that outlines its effectiveness in treating this particular condition.

 There are several studies that outline the relationship between Korean Red Ginseng and testosterone.
 One shows it increases overall serum testosterone levels, while another shows an increase in testosterone in saliva, and a final one showing it is very effective in sedentary men.